Training Dataset Dumper Tutorial#

 ormatplotlib

-- Change the track selection in the configuration files of the training-dataset-dumper, run with the modified selection and inspect the output.
+. - Change the track selection in the configuration files of the TDD, run with the modified selection and inspect the output.

 - Manipulate h5 files, extract only one variable or only few events from an h5 file.

-In case you encounter some errors, please reach out on the training-dataset-dumper mattermost channel (click here to sign up) and open a merge request to fix the tutorial.
+In case you encounter some errors, please reach out on the TDD mattermost channel (click here to sign up) and open a merge request to fix the tutorial.

 Prerequisites#